 Then came the Aviator…The Swashbuckler…The Air Raid Siren.

 Bruce Dickinson leapt out to face us like a tiger pouncing on prey, from what time machine we shall never know, dressed as a British RAF Pilot while a replica Spitfire plane hung above our heads.
 Suddenly, we were all in the European skies of World War 2, that bold, champion’s chorus serving as a command to push fists towards the heavens, defying fascists past and present.

 I was relieved.
 Iron Maiden still had “it.”
 They were wired and fit to fight, and so were we.
 This was a crusade for which we’d die, and Bruce Dickinson was our general, his Ian Gillan/Arthur Brown wail being deeper and more mature than it had once been.
-Yet it and he remained eternally spry, powerful, and brave.
+Yet he and his pipes remained eternally spry, powerful, and brave.

 From there, we were transported to a snowy mountain castle on a rescue mission for the action/adventure novel/film come to life “Where Eagles Dare,” Nicko McBrain’s drumwork hitting us all in our guts with rapid shots of rhythm, its ascending riff dogfighting Nazis courtesy of the trio of Adrian Smith, Dave Murray, and Janick Gers, Bruce Dickinson acting as supreme commander.

 The perpetually relevant “2 Minutes To Midnight” with its machine gun riffage and warning/lament of nuclear conflict, came next, taking us back to the Live After Death era in all its sparkling fury.